Exodus/vsts/README.md

 On a valid token, the service will respond with a status code 200 making it useful for something like Traefik ForwardAuth.

+On a missing token a 401 is returned.
+On an invalid token a 404 is returned.
+This can be because the token is bogus, it expired or is a different token (different secret).
 ---

 > ### GET /healthz